 A Little Local History

-Eden is at the southern end of Yuin country, and the local Katungal people of the Yuin nation have had a deep relationship with the sea, with whaling and a hunting partnership with resident Orcas (Killer Whales).
-Long before European whalers discovered Eden, the Orca helped the Yuin hunt humpback whales and were rewarded for their efforts with choice parts of the whale.
+Eden is at the southern end of Yuin country, and the local Katungal people of the Yuin nation have had a deep relationship with the sea, with whaling and a hunting partnership with resident Orca (Killer Whales or Beowas).
+Long before European whalers discovered Eden, the Orca helped the Katungal people hunt humpback whales and were rewarded for their efforts with choice parts of the whale.

-After European settlement, Eden, perched at the edge of the land on a deepwater port, lived through many cycles of boom and bust, promise and disappointment, resulting in a lingering, abiding hope.
-Resilience and community underpin this part of the world,
+Eden, perched at the edge of the land on a deepwater port, has survived many cycles of boom and bust after European settlement, promise and disappointment, resulting in a lingering, abiding hope.
+Resilience and community spirit are the heart of Eden.

 Equidistant from Melbourne and Sydney, Eden was among several locations considered for the nation's capitol.
-Easy rail connections for people and freight to Gippsland in the south and Sydney to the north have been proposed and defeated, funded and unfunded since the late 19th century -- over 100 years -- with no rail service yet!
-State rivalries and township politics have played a role in rail development, as have various industries and lobbies, as well in the progress of this border town.
+Easy rail connections for people and freight to Gippsland in the south and Sydney to the north have been proposed and defeated, funded and defunded since the late 19th century -- over 100 years -- with no rail service yet!
+State rivalries and township politics have played a role in the dramas of rail development, as have various industries and lobbies, as well in the progress of this border town.
 The rumble of logging trucks along Princes Highway, and of wheels delivering the bounty of the sea and of the rich dairying land north and south are a result of the lack of rail access.

 As you stroll the broad pathways, you can see the houses that were built during boom times of tuna and timber harvests, and those that were built when the government needed workers to come to Eden -- often from far across the oceans.
 Gardens reflect the longing for home and the determination to make a mark in the new land.

-Entrepreneurs are filtering into the area -- surfing schools, yoga studios, a winter months Food Truck Collective, fresh locally grown food restaurants (and the shellfish farmers who supply them), roasteries, breweries and distilleries, local tours, galleries, mountain bike trails, triathlons and poetry slams.
+Entrepreneurs are filtering into the area -- surfing schools, yoga studios, a winter months Food Truck Collective, locavore restaurants, and growers, bakers, and the shellfish farmers who supply them), roasteries, breweries and distilleries, local tours, galleries, mountain bike trails, triathlons and poetry slams.
 It's all happening!

 For background, geology, and history, Eden's Community website offers up-to-date information.
-The Visitor Information Centre, still open at the moment, next to the local library (and soon to be housed at the Snug Cove Cruise Ship Welcome Centre), is staffed by a professional team with deep local knowledge.
-You'll find heaps of information and friendly guidance for visitors.
+The Visitor Information Centre, opened a year ago at the Snug Cove Cruise Ship Welcome Centre, is staffed by a professional team with deep local knowledge.
+You'll find heaps of information, friendly guidance for visitors, and genuinely nice folks.

 Use Hamlet House for your hub to explore the Sapphire Coast.
-This pet-friendly self-catering holiday house been refurbished and refreshed again for your comfort - reverse cycle air-con (a must on the South Coast), new kitchen, refurbed bath and new laundry, new windows, lighting and carpet, several lashings of paint, insulation, fresh landscaping, and deck privacy -- all part of a carefully considered upgrade.
+This pet-friendly self-catering holiday house been refurbished and refreshed again for your comfort - reverse cycle air-con (a must on the South Coast), new kitchen, refreshed bath, new laundry, new windows, lighting and carpet, several lashings of paint, insulation, fresh landscaping, and deck privacy -- all part of a carefully considered upgrade.

 We hope you will enjoy thoughtful, personal and welcoming touches at Hamlet House.
-Your comfort is our goal.
+Your comfort and relaxation is our goal.
 We love our stays in Eden.
 We hope you do too.

 What to wear on the South Coast?